shankar4/Functional-Genomics/Tools/EDirect/Apps/Sample/readme.md

 Application 2: Converting accession numbers to data
 >$ perl App2.pl >App2.fasta
 The output is fasta formatted data for four Acc nums.
 Attached.

+Application 3: Retrieve large datasets.
+50K+ sequencesof chimpanzee mRNA in .fna format (multiple FASTA data):
+>perl App3.pl #This takes a substantial amount of time (>10 mins in my case, through university WiFi system)

+Application 4: Finding unique sets of linked records for each member of a larger dataset.
+Not attempted.